ScarlettYellow/academic-kickstart/content/home/accomplishments.md

   date_end = ""
   description = """

-  - Contest: The earliest and one of the largest student hackathon in China.
+  Contest: The earliest and one of the largest student hackathon in China. <br>
-  - Project: Digital certificate notarization platform based on blockchain (demo)
+  Project: Digital certificate notarization platform based on blockchain (demo)
   """

 +++